MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer

 To enable \arch~to learn global representations with spatial inductive bias, we unfold $\mathbf{X}_L$ into $N$ non-overlapping flattened patches $\mathbf{X}_U \in \mathbb{R}^{P \times N \times d}$.
 Here, $P=wh$, $N=\frac{HW}{P}$ is the number of patches, and $h \leq n$ and $w \leq n$ are height and width of a patch respectively.
 For each $p \in \{1, \cdots, P\}$, inter-patch relationships are encoded by applying transformers to obtain $\mathbf{X}_G \in \mathbb{R}^{P \times N \times d}$ as:

 Unlike ViTs that lose the spatial order of pixels, \arch~neither loses the patch order nor the spatial order of pixels within each patch (Figure \ref{fig:mvt_arch}).
-Therefore, we can fold $\mathbf{X}_G \in \mathbb{R}^{P \times N \times d}$ to obtain $\mathbf{X}_F \in \mathbb{R}^{H \times W \times d}$. $\mathbf{X}_F$ is then projected to low $C$-dimensional space using a point-wise convolution and combined with $\mathbf{X}$ via concatenation operation.
-Another $n \times n$ convolutional layer is then used to fuse local and global features in the concatenated tensor.
-Note that because $\mathbf{X}_U(p)$ encodes local information from $n\times n$ region using convolutions and $\mathbf{X}_G(p)$ encodes global information across $P$ patches for the $p$-th location, each pixel in $\mathbf{X}_G$ can encode information from all pixels in $\mathbf{X}$, as shown in Figure \ref{fig:rep_learning}.
+Therefore, we can fold $\mathbf{X}_G \in \mathbb{R}^{P \times N \times d}$ to obtain $\mathbf{X}_F \in \mathbb{R}^{H \times W \times d}$. \sachin{$\mathbf{X}_F$ is then projected to low $C$-dimensional space using a point-wise convolution and combined with $\mathbf{X}$ via concatenation operation.
+Another $n \times n$ convolutional layer is then used to fuse these concatenated features.} Note that because $\mathbf{X}_U(p)$ encodes local information from $n\times n$ region using convolutions and $\mathbf{X}_G(p)$ encodes global information across $P$ patches for the $p$-th location, each pixel in $\mathbf{X}_G$ can encode information from all pixels in $\mathbf{X}$, as shown in Figure \ref{fig:rep_learning}.
 Thus, the overall effective receptive field of \arch~is $H \times W$.

 \textbf{Relationship to convolutions.} Standard convolutions can be viewed as a stack of three sequential operations: (1) unfolding, (2) matrix multiplication (to learn local representations), and (3) folding. \arch~block is similar to convolutions in the sense that it also leverages the same building blocks. \arch~block replaces the local processing (matrix multiplication) in convolutions with deeper global processing (a stack of transformer layers).
 As a consequence, \arch~has convolution-like properties (e.g., spatial bias).
 Hence, the \arch~block can be viewed as \emph{transformers as convolutions}.
 An advantage of our intentionally simple design is that low-level efficient implementations of convolutions and transformers can be used out-of-the-box; allowing us to use \arch~on different devices without any extra effort.